lisawilliams/lisa/_posts/2023-08-24-Five-Spooky-Podcasts.markdown

 **The Magnus Archive**

 An anthology series with a story arc to tie it together, The Magnus Archives puts a paranormal investigator in a demented file room.
 He has to sort it all out -- and ends up digging into some chilling mysteries.
+Close in spirit to *Archive 81*, but with a few more laughs.

 [The Magnus Archive website](https://rustyquill.com/show/the-magnus-archives/)